The #ItsNotOn Campaign

-We strongly advise that you read through all the information listed below, and our Privacy Impact statement before submitting a report.
+We strongly advise that you read through all the information listed below, and our Privacy Statement before submitting a report.
 This will ensure that you are aware of your options and all the different sources of support available to you.

 All students can report an incident.
-Please be aware that submitting a report is primarily about making a disclosure and a way of accessing support, you can either choose to speak to a member of the Guidance Team or report anonymously.
+Please be aware that submitting a report is primarily about making a disclosure and a way of accessing support, you can either choose to speak to a member of the Student Support Team or report anonymously.

 Submitting an online report will not automatically initiate the disciplinary procedures, this is a separate process.

 Staff can submit a disclosure on your behalf.
 They will make sure they have your permission before they submit any personal information on your behalf.

 Consent is as easy as a cup of tea - click on the cup of tea for more info